iamwilliamdiaz/sunrail_api_plugin/README.md

 # sunrail_api_plugin

-This a new SunRail API plugin I wrote for the Sunrail Train of Orlando, Fl
+This a new Wordpress SunRail API plugin I wrote for the Sunrail Train of Orlando, Fl